pamelakwong/complete/balanced_life/README.md

 ## Aproach
 **Problem:** How to strive forward in a fast paced learning environment?

-**Intention:** Just like how we’re learning to program, we must acknowledge our emotional, mental, physical and social states.
+**Intention:** Just like how we’re learning to program, we must acknowledge our physical, mental, social, emotional states.
 And then, learn to program healthy habits into our minds.

 ### Classes
 Physical State

 Mental State